Jaccosf/EasyAdmin/docs/install.md

 Simply Drag&Drop your `EasyAdmin` folder into the `resources` folder of your Server.

 ## Configuration

-Add this to your server.cfg
+To get started with EasyAdmin, simply copypaste this template into your `server.cfg` file.

+You can adjust the Language and MenuButton here.

 ```
 ensure EasyAdmin